oucs-teaching/cosc349-labs/lab13.md

 ---
 tags: cosc349
 ---
-# COSC349 Lab 13—Cloud Architecture—2019
+# COSC349 Lab 13—Cloud Architecture—2020
 ## Lab 13—Kubernetes and AWS orchestration with CloudFormation

-This purpose of this lab is to provide you with some potentially interesting starting points for your future exploration of cloud technologies beyond COSC349.
+This purpose of this lab is to provide you with potentially interesting starting points for your future exploration of cloud technologies beyond COSC349.

+The Kubernetes and CloudFormation parts of this lab are entirely independent so if you get blocked completing one part, you should be able to continue with the other.

 ## Kubernetes